scriptjacker/Reports-Articles-List/Cloud/README.md

-In this I will include all the cool reports, articles and other notes which will be really benificial.
+In this I will include all the cool reports, articles and other notes which will be really beneficial.

+1. Undocumented Amplify API leaks AWS Account Ids - https://frichetten.com/blog/undocumented-amplify-api-leak-account-id/